cdrn/simsim/README.md

 # Simsim

-Simsim is a versatile proof-of-work (PoW) library designed to validate that a machine has completed a specified unit of work.
+SimSim is a versatile proof-of-work (PoW) library designed to validate that a machine has completed a specified unit of work.
 It supports multiple PoW algorithms, including RandomX, Argon2, and more, making it suitable for a variety of applications requiring computational proof.

 ## Features